Mummy Mountain, East Face

 Getting to the Trailhead

-This hike is located up in the Spring Mountains (Mt.
-Charleston area) between Kyle and Lee Canyons, about 1 hour northwest of Las Vegas.
+The trailhead is located up in the Spring Mountains National Recreation Area (generally referred to as Mt.
+Charleston) between Kyle and Lee canyons, about 1 hour northwest of Las Vegas.
+From town, drive out to the Spring Mountains Visitor Center, then continue to the North Loop Trailhead.

 Mummy Mountain